 After the risk assessor has given its opinion on the safety of a food additive, it is up to the risk manager to propose relevant provisions for use.
 At international level, the risk manager is the Codex Committee on Food Additives (CCFA) whose role it is to forward draft food additives provisions in the General Standard for Food Additives (GSFA) for adoption by the Codex Alimentarius Commission.
 With an ADI “not specified”, all the polyols in the GSFA (erythritol, isomalt, lactitol, maltitol, mannitol, sorbitol, and xylitol) have been adopted as additives “permitted for use in food in general, unless otherwise specified, in accordance with GMP”.
+At its 86th meeting (June 2018), the Joint FAO/WHO Expert Committee on Food Additives (JECFA) concluded that based on the similarity of the chemical constituents of sorbitol syrup to the previoulsy evaluated sorbitol, maltitol syrup and polyglycitol syrup, there is no need for a separate evaluation of sorbitol syrup and estabished an ADI “not specified” for sorbitol syrup.
 The adopted provisions in the GSFA serve as a basis for several Member States’ legislation on polyols.

 In the EU, the risk manager is the European Commission.
 The European Commission is responsible for proposing the authorisation of a new food additive on the basis of a positive EFSA opinion, according to the authorisation procedure laid down in Regulation (EC) 1331/2008.
 The use of polyols in food applications is regulated Regulation (EC) 1333/2008 on food additives, which entered into force on 20 January 2009: its Annex II that provides the Union list of approved food additives and their conditions of use is established by Regulation (EU) 1129/2011 that applies since 1 June 2013.
 As soon as a new polyol has been positively evaluated by EFSA, the European Commission will propose an amendment to the existing Regulations with the aim to authorise the new polyol together with the polyols already existing on the market (currently isomalt, lactitol, maltitol, mannitol, sorbitol, xylitol, erythritol and polyglycitol syrup).
 The polyols may only be used in the food applications as laid down in Regulation 1129/2011 at “quantum satis” (with the exception of polyglycitol syrup, the use of which is submitted to numerical limits).
 “Quantum satis” means that no maximum level is specified.
 Polyols shall be used in accordance with Good Manufacturing Practice (GMP), at a level not higher than is necessary to achieve the intended purpose and provided that they do not mislead the consumer.
 The legislation allows for a wide range of applications.